kvbiii/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction

-In this project I tried to use Machine Learning models thanks which I can predict the stock price.
+In this project I used Machine Learning models thanks which I can predict the stock price.